Dual Authorization | Teleport

 - Terminal

-Bob has to set valid emails of Alice and Ivan matching in Mattermost.tsh request create --roles=dbadmin [email protected],[email protected]
+Bob has to set valid emails of Alice and Ivan matching in Mattermost.tsh request create --roles=elevated-access [email protected],[email protected]

 - Web UI